-Three typewritten copies of the completed dissertation in the prescribed form must be presented to the candidate's advisory committee for approval at least six weeks before the degree is to be conferred.
-After approval by the committee and the Dean of the Graduate School, two copies must be deposited in the Mullins Library at least two weeks before the degree is to be conferred, together with two copies of an abstract, of not more than 350 words, approved by the major advisor as suitable for publication.
-The third copy of the dissertation shall be presented to the candidate's major department.
+Three typewritten copies of the completed dissertation in the prescribed form must be presented to the candidate's dissertation committee for approval at least six weeks before the degree is to be conferred.
+After approval by the committee and the Dean of the Graduate School, one copy must be submitted to the Graduate School on cotton paper at which point the student will be given instructions how to electronically submit their dissertation to the publisher.
+Please check the graduate school website for submission deadlines each semester.
+A copy of the dissertation shall be presented to the candidate's major department.